A Comprehensive Transition and PostSecondary Program approved by the U.S. Department of Education

 Develop employment skills necessary to become a successful employee so that they will be able to be self-supportive

 Academic and Social Mentors are with each LC student every step of the way.
 The Mentors are there to ensure that LC students are fully engaged on campus.
 Academic Mentors attend class with our LC students, help with class assignments, and provide homework support.
 Social Mentors hang out with our LC students while enjoying lunch in the Student Union, during campus events, or by playing sports and/or exercising in the Pennington Center.
+If you're interested in becoming a mentor, please apply HERE!

 There are many benefits associated with Lions Connected program.
 Students in the Lions Connected Program receive social and employment skills that will allow them to be successful in the workforce.
 Students also learn functional skills that will help them become more independent, decision making members of society.